US SAILING COMMUNITY SAILING CENTER ACCREDITATION PROGRAM GUIDELINES

 Please note that US Sailing also accredits Keelboat Schools, Powerboat Training Centers, and Adaptive Sailing Centers in addition to Community Sailing Centers.
 US Sailing reserves the right to adjust accreditation requirements at any time.

-The mission of the US Sailing Community Sailing Committee is to promote and support community sailing in the United States.
-We recognize diversity as essential to achieving our mission.
+The mission of the US Sailing Community Sailing Committee (hereafter referred to as the Committee) is to promote and support community sailing in the United States.
+The Committee recognizes diversity as essential to achieving our mission.
 For the Committee, diversity refers to the differences of culture, ethnicity, race, gender, age, beliefs, religion, socioeconomic status, sexual orientation, family status, physical ability, cognitive ability, appearance, and ideas.
-We are committed to achieving greater diversity throughout the sport and fostering an inclusive environment.
+The Committee is dedicated to achieving greater diversity throughout the sport and fostering an inclusive environment.
 To help achieve this mission, the Committee seeks to identify centers that provide the highest quality of education and support access to sailing for all.
 These are centers that align with the standards set forth by US Sailing and offer safety, fun, and learning through their programming.
 Under the guidance of the Committee, US Sailing provides accreditation and resources to support the growth of Community Sailing.

 Serving sailors since 1897 under the names of NAYRU and USYRU, the organization changed its name to US Sailing to describe its broader role more adequately beyond the administration of sailboat racing.
 US Sailing derives its charter from the Amateur Sports Act of 1978 passed by Congress and, in this role, is the National Governing Body (NGB) for the sport of sailing and regulates all levels of competition.
 However, US Sailing reaches far beyond the competitive level.
 From training programs to community sailing outreach, US Sailing has worked to improve the sport and expand its accessibility to bring new people in at all levels of expertise through grassroots development programs.